 Online learning can be fun, even in bigger groups.
-In this article, you will find 4 fun and easy virtual classroom games and activities to boost up your student’s motivation and to bring fun into online classrooms.
+This article will find 4 fun and easy virtual classroom games and activities to boost your students’ motivation and bring joy into online classrooms.
 Teachers know that bringing games into the classroom boosts student engagement in a virtual learning environment.
 Finding a game that allows the teacher to integrate content into the virtual classroom can be a challenge.
 Teachers can easily transfer several popular and fun games to the virtual world, such as: Jeopardy, Taboo, Pictionary, and of course, Kahoot!
 Below, you will find descriptions of how to set these virtual classroom games and activities up and utilize them in your virtual classroom this year.

 Our 4 Favorite Virtual Classroom Games